 Early Notables of the Bemiss family (pre 1700)

-More information is included under the topic Early Bemiss Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Bemiss Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bemiss family to Ireland

 Some of the Bemiss family moved to Ireland, but this topic is not covered in this excerpt.